bernard1997/SC5010-group-project/README.md

 ## Conclusions
 * There were varying levels of diabetes around the world and we were able to cluster the different trends into 6 unique clusters.
 Countries in Africa had the lowest diabetes prevelance and experienced the lowest increase in diabetes prevelance.
 * Although HDI was a important macroindicator to classify the diabetes trends, we realised that it was a composite index made up of education index, GDP per capita, and life expectancy.
 * Better classfication accuracy obtained when we HDI index was broken down to its components.
-Howver, life expectancy was not included in our model nor in our test dataset as we realised that life expectancy was negatively affected by diabetes rather than the other way around.
+However, life expectancy was not included in our model nor in our test dataset as we realised that life expectancy was negatively affected by diabetes rather than the other way around.
 * At the end, GDP per capita, education index, and current account balance were the top 3 macroindicators that can be used to determine which diabetes trend countries belong to.
 * Our model also proved to be quite accurate in determining the different diabetes clusters (classification accuracy = 0.652), albeit some misclassification between cluster 3 and 5.